14Pranav/Basics/README.md

-# Basics
+# Mini Projects
-The repository is for my basic projects
+The repository is for my mini projects